 Each year MONOLISA gives back to an organization or someone in need.
-Giving back has a tremendous positive impact to the lives of others and below are our latest ways of contributing.
+Giving back has a tremendous positive impact to the lives of others and below are the latest ways of contributing.

 MONOLISA donated handmade jewelry pieces to BACC's May 2020 event raising awareness for World Ovarian Cancer Day (WOCD).
 This is MONOLISA's second year donating to the organization.
 The organization supports anyone affected by breast or ovarian cancer with personalized services that inform and empower.

 MONOLISA donated to the Martinez Arts Association Teachers Art Materials Grant Fund.
 The funds provides materials for art projects in teacher's classrooms.
 Purchases include paints, brushes, a variety of papers, display boards, tiles, art journals, card stock, and markers.
 One project planned by Kristen Paradiso at Alhambra High School is termed a “Memory Project” where students will paint portraits of refugee children from photos sent to them.
 Then the Martinez students send the portraits to the children as gifts.
 For more information or donation contributions click here.